 The temperature of this compressed air is sufficiently high to ignite the fuel.
 Hence there is no spark plug used in the diesel engine.

 This high-temperature compressed air used in the form of very fine spray is injected at a controlled rate.
 So, that the combustion of fuel proceeds at constant pressure.

 Working strokes of Diesel Engine

-In this stroke, the piston moves down from the top dead center towards the bottom dead center.
+In this stroke, the piston moves down from the top dead centre towards the bottom dead centre.
 As a result, inlet valve opens and the air is drawn into the cylinder.

 After sufficient quantity of air with pressure is drawn, a suction valve closes at the end of the stroke.
 The exhaust valve remains closed during this stroke.

-In this stroke, the piston moves up from bottom dead center to top dead center.
+In this stroke, the piston moves up from bottom dead centre to top dead centre.
 During this stroke, both inlet and exhaust valves are closed.

 The air drawn into the cylinder during suction stroke is entrapped inside the cylinder and compressed due to upward movement of the piston.